MarkNijhof/marknijhof.github.com/_posts/ 2009-11-20-cqrs-domain-events.markdown

 <script src="http://gist.github.com/503758.js?file=4.cs"></script>

-So if we would write the example out of what is actually happening for the Client Created Event then it would look like this example below, and this is what is being stored in the _registeredEvents.
+So if we would write the example out of what is actually happening for the Client Created Event then it would look like this example below, and this is what is being stored in the &#95;registeredEvents.

 <script src="http://gist.github.com/503758.js?file=5.cs"></script>